Softwoods

 Learn More

-Tree fertilizer stakes deliver a concentrated, slow-release source of nutrients directly into the root zone.
+That’s where tree fertilizer stakes can play a useful role.
 Used correctly, they can boost growth, improve leaf color, and strengthen a tree’s natural resistance to insects, drought, and disease.
-In this guide you’ll learn how fertilizing stakes work, when to use them, and how to choose between organic and synthetic tree stake fertilizers for your landscape.

 Among the most effective tree feeding methods is the use of slow-release fertilizing stakes.
 These are engineered to dispense nutrients gradually over time, often for 3–6 months, providing a steady supply instead of one large flush that can leach away or burn roots.